-Coach Karen has been a part of the men’s gymnastics community since her son was a year and a half old – when she put him in gymnastics classes to save her furniture and sanity (Logan is now a collegiate gymnast as the Ohio State University).
+Coach Karen has been a part of the men’s gymnastics community since her son was a year and a half old – when she put him in gymnastics classes to save her furniture and sanity (Logan is now an alumnus of the Ohio State University where he competed for 4 years).
 Karen comes from a family of coaches and has been coaching boys’ gymnastics for over 15 years.
 Coach Karen came to Metropolitan from Black Hills Gymnastics where she was the boys Pre-Team coach and recreational coordinator.
 At Metropolitan, she is the Boys Recreational Director, oversees the Pre-Team program, and coaches our Level 4 boys team.

 WOMEN’S XCEL COACHES: